 DD & SG: Of course the Japanese and the Chinese markets.
 But the Middle Eastern market is going to grow dramatically, too.

-We just saw the beautiful Alta Moda show that took place in New York, tell us more about it and why you chose NY?
+Earlier this year we saw the beautiful Alta Moda show that took place in New York, tell us more about it and why you chose NY?

 DD: Because to us New York is the city where dreams come true, and it is giving us the chance to show our customers around the world our vision of Alta Moda even outside of Italy.